What do Back to the Future, Belfast & Sammy Davis Jnr all have in common?

 Sign of things to come

-Despite this, the IDB were very keen on creating new jobs in an area that was suffering from high unemployment rates and so they handed the DMC an incentive of around GBP£100m to set up shop in Belfast.
+Despite this, the IDB were very keen on creating new jobs in an area that was suffering from high unemployment rates, and so against better judgement, they handed the DMC an incentive of around GBP£100m to set up shop in Belfast.

-It did create jobs, and sources say that people queued for work to build the now infamous DeLorean.
-The largely inexperienced workforce was paid premium wages and were using the best equipment available at the time.
+It did create jobs, for a while.
+Sources say that people queued for work to build the now infamous DeLorean.
+The largely inexperienced workforce was paid premium wages and using the best equipment available at the time.

 So, what can we learn from the DeLorean?